How to trade the GBP/JPY forex pair

 With most online forex trading platforms, the GBP/JPY ticker symbol will have two prices displayed alongside it.
 The first is known as the ‘bid price’.
 The bid price is the price available to those wishing to sell GBP/JPY.
 The second price is known as the ‘ask price’.
 The ask price is the price available to those wishing to buy GBP/JPY.

 The difference between the bid price and the ask price is what’s known as the bid-ask spread.
-This spread is a kind of commission kept by the broker handling your transaction.
+The bid-ask spread is a trading cost.
+Depending on the account and pricing model, costs may be reflected in the spread and/or commissions/fees.

 Bid-ask spreads are one of the most common costs incurred with trading forex pairs like GBP/JPY.
 The gap between the bid and ask prices is usually the smallest with the major currencies involving the US dollar.
 The spread can be much wider between the bid and ask prices on some of the minor currencies and especially on the ‘exotic’ currencies which involve fiat currencies from developing or emerging nations.

 The tighter the bid-ask spreads the less your open position on GBP/JPY has to move to enter profitability.
 Day traders buying GBP/JPY with a three-pip difference between the bid and ask price will know that their entry position has to move just four pips to their advantage to be profitable.
-The bid-ask spread on GBP/JPY is usually wider than three pips and is closer to eight or nine pips on average.
+The bid-ask spread on GBP/JPY varies by broker, account type and market conditions, and can widen materially in fast markets.
 That’s why it’s so attractive to swing traders that thrive on market volatility.

 How the outside world can influence the GBP/JPY pair